 Interpreting Alcohol Test Result:

-Read result at 2 minutes.
+Read results at 2 minutes.
 Do not read after 2 minutes.

 POSITIVE: Compare the color of the reaction pad with the provided color chart to estimate the approximate blood alcohol level.

 NEGATIVE.
 Two lines appear. *The top line is the control line (C), the other line below is the test line (T).
-This indicates the result is negative and indicates that the drug concentration is below the detectable level.
+This indicates the result is negative and suggests that the drug concentration was below the detectable level.

 *NOTE: Consider a negative even when a faint distinguishable color line is visible.
-The shade of the (T) line will vary, but visible.
+The shade of the (T) line will vary, but noticeable.